tomtyiu/fastPython/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project
-This is official Github site for FastPython.
+This is the official GitHub repository for FastPython.
-The FastPython is project is intended to fix the issue with python performance.
-The focus is to provide Python code to run the python faster.
+FastPython is a project dedicated to improving Python’s performance through practical, drop-in code patterns and optimization techniques.
+The goal is simple: help Python run faster without sacrificing readability.

-Most code will use local variables and avoid long dotted methods.
-Code will optimize for speed for different functions.
+The project emphasizes the use of local variables, reduced attribute lookups, and other micro-optimizations that meaningfully improve execution speed.
+Each example focuses on accelerating specific functions or workloads.
 <p align="right">(<a href="#readme-top">back to top</a>)</p>